 Now, slowly tilt your Sylphyo from the vertical to the horizontal position.
 You should start hearing sound at a 45° angle, and it should reach its maximum intensity when the Sylphyo is horizontal.
 In inertial mode, the elevation angle of your Sylphyo always replaces the intensity of your breath in the control of sounds.
 Changing the elevation angle is fine for slow variations, but you can also produce fast attacks using the same gesture that activates inertial mode: shaking the Sylphyo from top to bottom.
 The intensity of the attack will be proportional to the velocity of your movement.
+INERTIAL MODE AND SHAKE VIBRATO While in inertial mode, the shake vibrato behaves a little bit differently: you must shake the Sylphyo laterally.
 To stop inertial mode, just blow into the Sylphyo.
 Aside from inertial mode, you can use the elevation and roll angles of your Sylphyo to modulate any sound parameter.
-You need to enable these controls in the Movement section of the Settings menu.
-WITH SYLPHYO BENCH Select preset 3●JMJ by switching to MIDI channel 3.
+Elevation control works just like in inertial mode, but it modulates a sound parameter instead of replacing your breath.
+Roll control only works when you already play a note, and the roll angle is relative to the position of the Sylphyo when starting to play the note.
+WITH SYLPHYO BENCH Select preset 2•Space Glass by switching to MIDI channel 2.